Homelandersiva/Homelandersiva/README.md

 - 👋 Hi, I’m @Homelandersiva
-- 👀 I’m interested in ...sssecret
+- 👀 I’m interested in ...doing research and analytics...
-- 🌱 I’m currently learning ...y
+- 🌱 I’m currently learning ...machine learning
-- 💞️ I’m looking to collaborate on ...
-Nothing
+- 💞️ I’m looking to collaborate on ...anything
-- 📫 How to reach me ...u can't
+- 📫 How to reach me ...@homelandersiva instagram

 <!---
 Homelandersiva/Homelandersiva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.